Dangers of working at height in the racking installation industry

 - Using the wrong work-at-height equipment: Standing on pallets on forklift trucks to work at height may be a tempting “quick fix” but one which is highly likely to result in injury, often serious.
 Forklifts are commonplace in many environments where work at height is undertaken but should only be used for the purpose for which they were intended: to transport materials and stock, never personnel.
 Equally, installers should not be tempted to climb on racking units, unless the unit has been specifically designed for use as access equipment.
 Racking installers should choose a quality MEWP which is designed to enable quick and safe work at height from 6-60ft.

 - Crushing and entrapment: Even with the correct work-at-height equipment in place, without proper care and attention, operators can be crushed or trapped against ceilings and high roof beams.
-It is vital to ensure that anyone operating a MEWP has undertaken appropriate IPAF training to ensure they are fully aware of the hazards that exist at height and possess the knowledge and skills to use their machinery safely.
+It is vital to ensure that anyone operating a MEWP is wearing the appropriate safety workwear and has undertaken relevant IPAF training to ensure they are fully aware of the hazards that exist at height and possess the knowledge and skills to use their machinery safely.

 - Falling objects: Racking installers often carry items in the MEWP basket which, if dropped from height, could cause serious injury to anyone below.
 In addition, heavier items such as beams and girders that are lifted to height by forklifts, ready for fitting, must be properly secured and handled.
 The area directly below where a racking installer is working should be cordoned off to reduce the risk of injury from falling objects.